 The professional staff, under the leadership of the principal, shall develop a written statement setting forth the philosophy and objectives of the school.
 The philosophy and objectives shall be developed in such a manner that they are consistent with the Standards of Quality and Objectives for Public Schools in Virginia and the philosophy and objectives of the school division.
-The philosophy and objectives shall be studied periodically by the principal and his staff and shall be revised as often as experience and further study indicate a need for change.
+The philosophy and objectives shall be studied annually by the principal, school staff and community representatives, and shall be revised as often as experience and study indicate a need for change.